Mary-Tyler-Moore/pet-partners/README.md

 <img src="https://github.com/Mary-Tyler-Moore/readme-gifs/blob/master/pet-partners/push-code.gif?raw=true" width="1000" />

-> A warning message that pops up.
+> A warning message pops up.
 You will often see this warning message when working on a project with multiple people making commits to the same branch.
 Notice how we are not able to push our code until we first pull the updated code from GitHub.

 <br />